HassiumTeam/Hassium/docs/Introduction.md

 Now let's make a program that uses if-else if-else to work on.
 This program will prompt the user to enter two numbers and an operation to evaluate them on.
 We will use our if-else if-else statements to determine which statement to evaluate and display the results to the user.
-We'll call this ArithmeticPrgm.hs:
+We'll call this ArithmeticPrgm.has:
 ```
 $SUMMARY: Gets two numbers and an operation from the user, then evaluates the math involved$